 We then cut to Missy’s place as she learns from the bodacious dudes that the Hell version of Colonel Oats possessed his real world counterpart.
 Because the Grim Reaper didn’t show up for practice, they feel that something happened to their otherworldly comrade.
 As such, Missy will give then an out-of-body experience in order to visit Death’s domain.
 She then preps the room by having her husband Chuck De Nomolos sprinkle the room with some sage in order to cleanse it of bad spirits before she then sends our bodacious duo on their spiritual way.

 They arrive at Death’s Domain as they find their comrade strapped to a slab and attempt to free him.
 Suddenly, they’re approached by the demonic versions of not only Col. Oats, but also the Easter Bunny and Granny S. Preston, Esq. once again.
 It turns out that they and their “commanding officer” are looking to get into Heaven, yet Bill says that he and his friends aren’t going to help them.
 Unfortunately, Col. Oats proceeds to summon a significant backup for the devious cause.

 Soon enough, the group arrives in Hell as they get the sneaking suspicion that something’s not right.
-That hunch turns out the be true as they discover Satan himself chained up to the cliffs.
+That hunch turns out to be true as they discover Satan himself chained up to the cliffs.
 Not only that, but a water park has been erected here as well.
 From there, Issue 1 ends with the “commanding officer” revealed to be Napoleon Bonaparte himself.